 Want to help eradicate worldwide poverty, hunger or suffering?
 Then you’ll need to align yourself with a charity like World Vision or Doctors Without Borders, or become involved with international organisations like the World Health Organization and UNICEF.

-Or maybe you want to act more locally and support those most vulnerable in your community, like the elderly, disabled, homeless, disadvantaged minorities, abused children.
+Or maybe you have ambitions to act more locally and support those most vulnerable in your community, like the elderly, disabled, homeless, disadvantaged minorities, abused children.
 Then you’ll need to become a healthcare worker, or social worker, or counselor, or even a volunteer at your local community or religious centre.
 You might even consider becoming a lawyer and dedicate yourself to advocating for disadvantaged groups.

 You might want to educate underprivileged teenagers, or share the word of God, or deliver babies.
 Then you’ll need to become a teacher, or preacher, or midwife.

-Or you might just wish to create works of art that reflect the goodness, truth and beauty you see in the world, or write an inspirational book, or compose and play music that lifts the emotions of those who hear your lyrics and tunes.
+Or you might just wish to create works of art that reflect the goodness, truth and beauty you see in the world.
+Or write an inspirational book, or compose and play music that lifts the emotions of those who hear your lyrics and tunes.
 Then you’ll need to become a painter, writer, or musician.

 Or you might just want to become a mother or father, wife or husband or partner, and create a home in which love, happiness, good memories, and optimism grow and abound like a well-tended garden.
 Then you must become a person of value, wisdom, patience, self-sacrifice, and dedication.

-You see, the worthiness of a cause is directly related to how much you dedicate it to the service of others and create value for them, even if it’s just one person other than yourself.
+You see, the worthiness of a cause is directly related to how much you dedicate yourself to the service of others and create value for them, even if it’s just one person other than yourself.
 It isn’t how many people you serve that determines how worthy your goal is, it is the act of using every moment to create and add value for someone other than yourself.

 When you add value to somebody else, you give meaning to who they are and you give meaning to what you do.
 The parable of “The Old Warrior and the Starfish” is a wonderful analogy of how this works, and it goes like this: